 5. International Adapter: Despite been a Dutch territory, Curacao outlets mainly accommodate typical US two-pronged plugs.
 For electronics that have three prongs or if your plugs are of a different variety, you’ll need an adapter.
 Save yourself the hassle of trying to track down an adapter at your destination and paying twice as much than planning ahead by buying one online.

 For more packing inspiration, check out our checklist of the backpacking essentials!

 Best Things to Do in Curacao with Kids

 Blessed with nature and filled with good tempered locals, Curacao is a great destination for children.
 If you are bringing yours, then check out these things to do in Curacao with kids.

 Situated on the west coast of Curacao, Playa Lagun is a narrow cove sheltered by rocks.
 As a result, it’s a pretty awesome spot for snorkelling.
 The lack of rough seas also makes it very family-friendly so we’re saying it’s easily one of the best things to do in Curacao with kids – especially if you’ve got no experience with snorkelling.

 You can see a whole lot of marine life here, from silver-coloured juvenile fish to bar jack and bluefin trevally; you can even spot green sea turtles as they feed in the mornings on the seabed.
 The perfect spot for beginners, there’s also a chilled sandy beach to relax on to take a breather between snorkelling sessions and nearby restaurants where you can get a bite to eat.
-Rent yourself some gear and get to it!
+Book a tour – complete with all the gear – and get to it!